-Many of the diseases and viruses on the rise like chikungunya and zika have no specific cure and prevention is our best bet.
+Many of the diseases and viruses on the rise like chikungunya and zika, and now #datrona have no specific cure and prevention is our best bet.
 These viruses attack our immune system and we have a better chance of surviving them or allowing them to pass quickly and with less severe symptoms if our immune system is strong and healthy.

 Here are seven ways to boost your immune system and keep it at optimal levels to fight illness.